 - Have a minimum cumulative GPA of 3.0 on a 4.0 scale

 - If the applicant’s cumulative GPA is below a 3.0, scores from a GRE or MAT taken in the last five years may be submitted for possible conditional admission.

 - GRE minimum scores: Verbal, 153; Quantitative, 144; Analytical, 4.0

 - Submit three letters of reference through the application system.
 The three required references should be from 1) current or previous professor, 2) work supervisor and 3) professional colleague.

-- American citizens or permanent residents who learned English as a second language must score at least 575 (paper) or 90 (internet) on the Test of English as a Foreign Language (TOEFL).
+- International applicants or American citizens who learned English as a second language must score at least 550 (paper), 213 (Computer) or 80 (Internet) on the Test of English as a Foreign Language (TOEFL).
 Must complete 24 credit hours as a full-time student in a U.S. regionally accredited institution.
 We cannot issue an I-20 for this program at this time.